 High and low pressure service ports are installed on all units so that the system operating pressures can be observed.
-Pressure tables can be found later in the manual covering all models.
+Pressure Tables 5A and 5B covering all models can be found on page 21.
 It is imperative to match the correct pressure table to the unit by model number.
-See Tables 5A & 5B.